 Module types classify modules, with the only (unimportant) difference in expressivity being that modules can contain module types, but module types cannot specify that a module must contain a specific module type.
-They can specify val sum: []t -> t
+They can specify of course that a module contains a submodule of a specific module type.